Webinar: Replace Your Legacy VPN with TailscaleSign up now

 Even though you're doing your own coding with Pulumi, it does provide considerable support:

-- During deployment, Pulumi provides previews and updates in real time to help catch errors early and make informed decisions before actual deployment.
+• Previews and updates in real time during deployment helps catch errors early and make informed decisions before actual deployment.

 Pulumi's support for standard programming languages means you can embed Tailscale configurations directly into your deployment scripts.
 As you orchestrate the launch of new resources, Pulumi ensures these resources adhere to your Tailscale security guidelines.
 Pulumi lets you scale your infrastructure deployments across multiple clouds while remaining consistently secure with Tailscale regardless of location.